 You’ll also find local music and art performances and youth-specific activities.
 Although there is no cost to attend, donations are much appreciated by this non-profit organization.

-Come join San Francisco as they celebrate their rich Asian heritage at this delightful long-standing event.
+Come join San Francisco as they celebrate their rich Asian heritage at this delightful long-standing event, now in its 44th year.

 Called the “original melting pot” of all street fairs, you’ll literally find a bit of every Asian culture at this festive event.